jaepil-choi/nb-runner/README.md

 - your own custom strategies and configuration files, or
 - the regularly updated strategies and settings shared via the [strategy repository](https://github.com/NeoMatrixAI/strategy).

+### 📘 Notebook Usage Flow

+The typical order of notebook execution is as follows:

+1. **`strategy_verify_test.ipynb`**
+   → Validates your strategy by calling the NeoMatrix API server.

+2. **`backtest.ipynb`**
+   → Runs a backtest using the verified strategy and your chosen configuration.

+3. **`trade.ipynb`**
+   → Executes live auto-trading based on the strategy and final parameters derived from the backtest.

+---

 For questions or support, please reach out via the [**NeoMatrix Discord**](https://discord.gg/n6tMdrse)